 Some firms will offer you a telephone interview, others will invite you to an assessment day and some will bring you in for a face-to-face interview; some firms might even do all three.
 Before you go to your interview, it's important to be prepared.
 This is your second impression on the law firm (after your application form) and you need to consolidate that positive first impression—after all, it’s what got you an interview!

 Read over your application form to the firm you’re interviewing at, do some more research and be prepared to prove your commercial awareness and communication skills.
 Oh, and get a good night’s sleep!

 If you manage to survive your first-round interview and impress the panel with your ambition, determination and commercial awareness, you'll hopefully be offered a second interview.
 This is the final stage of the assessment process, so there’s a good chance it’s going to be quite intense.
 Expect to be grilled!

 Be confident in your own ability though.
 They wouldn’t have brought you this far if they didn’t think you had what it takes.
 Be calm, collected, patient and decisive when answering the questions that are being thrown in your direction.
 Good luck!

-Hopefully, if you’ve done everything right and impressed the interview panel, you will get a job offer.
+Hopefully, if you’ve done everything right and impressed the interview panel, you'll get a job offer.
 If so, then congratulations!
 Take a deep breath, pat yourself on the back and have a celebratory drink or two.
-Then start getting ready for your exciting, new career as a lawyer.
+Then start getting ready for your exciting new career as a lawyer.

 If you do receive a rejection letter, then don’t fret.
 Lots of people do unfortunately fall at the final hurdle.
-Understandably, you will be disappointed, but it’s important to treat this as a learning experience.
+Understandably, you'll be disappointed, but it’s important to treat this as a learning experience.
 What doesn’t kill you will only make you stronger.
-Try to analyse where you might have gone wrong, make some notes and when you get another interview, you will be even better prepared.
+Try to analyse where you might have gone wrong, make some notes and when you get another interview, you'll be even better prepared.